cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 ## Dynamic Web Page

-A web page with dynamic content that a user can interact with.
-The content can be built on the server or the client side.
+A unique web page that facilitates user interaction, such as submitting data, entering parameters, or uploading content.
 Contrast with [Static Web Pages](#static-web-page).

 ## Environment